earlfogel/food/README.md

 1 1/2 tbsp lemon juice<br/>
 10-15 drops tabasco<br/>

-Put all ingredients in a pot and simmer for 15 minutes.

-Before you add the sauce, boil the ribs for 20 minutes or bake or broil them) to get rid of some of the fat.
+Boil the ribs for 30 minutes to get rid of some of the fat.

+Make a sauce by mixing the remaining ingredients together.

-Put sauce on and bake at 350 F for 25-30 minutes on each side.
+Put sauce on ribs and bake at 350 F for 25-30 minutes on each side.

-Note: I leave out the consomme and onion and don't cook the sauce.

 ## Greek Ribs